 Memorable experiences such as this are easily come by when staying at Mvuu Wilderness Lodge and Camp in Liwonde National Park.
 Wilderness Safaris, the company that runs the lodge and camp, have worked long and hard to conserve the park’s wildlife and landscape, and the benefits have paid off.
 Liwonde National Park now has the most prolific wildlife in the country and is the most popular safari destination in Malawi.

-Other facilities that can be found at the lodge are: a main dining room, pub and lounge that sit raised under a thatch roof overlooking the Shire River, a wildlife library, a hide that overlooks the river, which is perfect for bird watching enthusiasts, and laundry facilities.
+Other facilities at the lodge are the main dining room, pub, and lounge that sit raised under a thatch roof overlooking the Shire River, a wildlife library, a hide that overlooks the river, which is perfect for bird watching enthusiasts, and laundry facilities.

-It is important to note that while children over 8 are welcomed at the Wilderness Lodge between the months of November and June, between the months of July and October only children over the age of 12 are able to stay at the lodge.
-Guests with children are therefore advised to book accommodation at the Wilderness Camp if they are traveling from July onwards, or have children younger than 8 years old.
+It is important to note that while children over eight are welcomed at the Wilderness Lodge between November and June, between July and October only children over the age of 12 can stay at the lodge.
+Guests with children are advised to book accommodation at the Wilderness Camp if they are traveling from July onwards, or have children younger than eight years old.

-The Wilderness Camp is located a short distance down stream from the lodge, with the two being separated by a short distance of bush land.
-It is the best onsite accommodation option for tourists traveling in large groups, for those with children, or for guests on more of a budget.
+The Wilderness Camp is located a short distance downstream from the lodge, which are separated by a short distance of bushland.
+It is the best onsite accommodation option for tourists traveling in large groups, for those with children, or guests on more of a budget.

 In addition to sleeping accommodation, the camp also has a thatched dining and lounge area that has a great view of the river and therefore the multitude of animals that come down to drink, bathe or lounge on the warm riverbanks.
 There is also a custom built education and conference center with facilities that accommodate up to 40 delegates for businesses, or groups that wish to hold corporate or team building functions at the park.